awsdocs/elb-application-load-balancers-user-guide/doc_source/create-target-group.md

 1. \(Optional\) Add one or more targets as follows:
    + If the target type is **Instances**, select one or more instances, enter one or more ports, and then choose **Include as pending below**\.
-   + If the target type is **IP addresses**, select the network, enter the IP address and ports, and then choose **Include as pending below**\.
+   + If the target type is **IP addresses**, do the following:

+     1. Select a network **VPC** from the list, or choose **Other private IP addresses**\.

+     1. Enter the IP address manually, or find the IP address using instance details\.
+You can enter up to five IP addresses at a time\.

+     1. Enter the ports for routing traffic to the specified IP addresses\.

+     1. Choose **Include as pending below**\.
-   + If the target type is **Lambda function**, specify a single Lambda function or omit this step and specify a Lambda function later\.
+   + If the target type is a **Lambda function**, specify a single Lambda function or omit this step and specify a Lambda function later\.

 1. Choose **Create target group**\.